django-cms/docs/docs/index.rst

 * robust internationalisation (i18n) support for creating multilingual sites
 * front-end editing, providing rapid access to the content management interface
 * support for a variety of editors with advanced text editing features.
-* a flexible plugins system that lets developers put powerful tools at the fingertips of editors, without overwhelming them with a difficult interface
+* a flexible plugin system that lets developers put powerful tools at the fingertips of editors, without overwhelming them with a difficult interface

 * ...and much more

-There are other capable Django-based CMS platforms but here's why you should consider django CMS:
+There are other capable Django-based CMS platforms, but here's why you should consider django CMS:

 * thorough documentation